Create a Question Answering System in Python using NLP

 Summary

-In this lesson, we built a Question Answering System using Python where we have taken the help of Natural Language Processing which is an important part of Artificial Intelligence.
-We trained our AI Model through some pre-collected topics collected from Wikipedia.
+In this lesson, we built a Question-Answering System using Python.
+We used Natural Language Processing (NLP), which is a key part of Artificial Intelligence (AI), to do this.
+We trained our AI Model on some pre-collected topics from Wikipedia.

-You are welcome to add more topics to this Question Answering System or modify the existing one.
-Just keep in mind one thing, the document file must be a text file in the corpus directory.
-For any query related to this topic, please don’t hesitate to leave your comment below.
-You will get a reply soon.
+You are welcome to add more topics to this Question Answering System or modify the existing ones.
+Just keep in mind one thing: the document file must be a text file in the ‘corpus‘ directory.

 Share your love